Astana: Economy

 Astana's economy is based on trade, industrial production, transport, communication, and construction.
-The city's industrial production is mainly focused on producing building materials, foodstuff, and mechanical engineering.
+The city's industrial production is mainly focused on producing building materials and foodstuff.

 Astana is a major hub of the Belt and Road Initiative, including for financial services and legal services connected to BRI projects.

 Astana is the leader in the CIS region on the Global Financial Centers Index rank in 2022.

 The Astana International Financial Center (AIFC) opened in July 2018 to become a hub for financial services in Central Asia.

 Astana is the headquarters of state-owned corporations such as Samruk-Kazyna, Kazakhstan Temir Zholy, KazMunayGas, KazTransOil, Kazatomprom, KEGOC, Kazpost, and Kazakhtelecom.

-The shift of the capital has given it a powerful boost to Astana's economic development.
+The shift of the capital has given it a boost to Astana's economic development.
 The high economic growth rate of the city has attracted numerous investors.
 In the 16 years since Astana became the capital, the volume of investments has increased by almost 30 times, the gross regional product has increased by 90 times, and industrial output has increased by 11 times.
 The city's Gross Regional Product makes up about 8.5 per cent of the republic's Gross domestic product.